shebuildsrobots/gear_wings/README.md

 # Recommended improvements:
 *  Add washers between the cardboard and the gears to reduce friction.
 *  Enlarge or reshape the profile of the electronics housing backpack to better distribute weight across the back.
 The pack tents to tilt forward, leading to misalignment of the gears.
+* Make the backpack shape cuter and more whimsical.
+Hide some of the stepper wiring that is exposed by the current design.